SeunJay/useCountries/readme.md

 # countries-hook

-A ReactJS hook to get the country information.
+A custom react hook to get the country information.